jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

 ####################

-We use the term "attribute" to cover anything that would be accessed in Python with the "dot" notation.
+We use the term "attribute" to cover anything that would be accessed in Python with the dot notation.
 It may be imagined that this is mostly a matter of looking up a name in a dictionary.
-A dictionary is involved, but which dictionary, and what Python does with the thing it finds, brings us to the complex topic of :ref:`Descriptors`.
+A dictionary is involved, but which dictionary, and what Python does with the what it finds there, brings us to the complex topic of :ref:`Descriptors`.

 This section looks at how a Python implementation in Java would